IN-CORE/incore-docs/pyincore/docs/source/analyses.rst

 2. **Number of CPUs** Number of CPUs used for parallel computations.
 Default 1.

-Cumulative building damage analysis
-___________________________________

-This analysis computes the damage to buildings based on two hazards, an earthquake and tsunami by calling fragility and hazard services.
-The process combines two structural damages.

-The code covers Normal and LogNormal fragilities with 4 limit states (slight, moderate, extensive and complete) and creates an output CSV file.

-**Required Parameters**

-1. **Result name** A name for the result dataset, usually in CSV format which contains the cumulative damage information.
-2. **Building Dataset ID** A building dataset you want to calculate damage for.
-3. **Earthquake Hazard Type** A hazard type for calculating building damage.
-Used for consistency, set to Earthquake.
-4. **Earthquake Hazard ID** An earthquake ID for calculating building damage.
-5. **Earthquake Mapping ID** Earthquake building fragility mapping on Incore-service.
-It implicitly defines the fragilities to be used in the calculation.
-6. **Earthquake Damage Ratios** A dataset that contains the damage ratios for buildings.
-It includes weights to compute mean damage.
-7. **Tsunami Hazard Type** A hazard type for calculating building damage.
-Used for consistency, set to Tsunami.
-8. **Tsunami Hazard ID** A tsunami ID for calculating building damage.
-9. **Tsunami Mapping ID** Tsunami building fragility mapping on Incore-service.
-It implicitly defines the fragilities to be used in the calculation.

-**Optional Parameters**

-1. **Number of CPUs** Number of CPUs used for parallel computations.
-Default 1.

 Electric power network recovery model analysis
 ______________________________________________